mcneilllucy/summer_projects_2025/3D-data-visualization/README.md

 - For any frame corresponding to a black hole merger or ejection, plot the velocity vector of the black hole merger remnant / binary in these frames.

-## Example scripts for data analysis

-- [ ] ipython notebook
-- [ ] .py script

-- Results
-  - [ ] .csv files for important events e.g. black hole ejections, exchanges

-# Grid data : 3D simulations of pre-supernova massive stars with spherical polar geometry using PROMETHEUS (HD) and CoCoNuT-FMT (MHD)
+# Grid based hydrodynamics solver data : 3D simulations of pre-supernova massive stars with spherical polar geometry using PROMETHEUS (HD) and CoCoNuT-FMT (MHD)

 To be added later.